 The maps, reports and database of till geochemical and mineralogical concentrations from this project will provide a better understanding of the geology and mineral potential of BC’s Central Interior.
 This will help to inform decisions relating to mineral exploration and to attract new investment to the area.

-This project covers around 9,000 km2 of BC’s Central Interior in areas around Fort St James, Mackenzie, Prince George, Quesnel, Vanderhoof and Williams Lake.
+This project covers around 9,000 km2 of BC’s North Central and South Central regions in areas around Fort St James, Mackenzie, Prince George, Quesnel, Vanderhoof and Williams Lake.